regaudit/CRPD-l10n-zh/MHL-China/Four-progresses-MHA-1st-case.en.md

 inititated its amendment right after the enactment of Mental Health Law.
 On March 1st 2015, the updated version went into force.
 It explicitly states the logic that the Article 45 of Mental Health Law implies.
 It refines the logic
-as: "In-patient psychiatric patients who meet the condition of dischargement, should take their procedure for discharge in time.
+as: "In-patient psychiatric patients who meet the condition of discharge, should take their procedure for discharge in time.
 The patients can take the procedure for discharge by themselves as well as by their guardians; Patients who have no ability to take the procedure for discharge, their guardians